-The process in which a person hacks to find weakness in a system and then usually patches them.
+- ☐ The process in which a person hacks to find weakness in a system and then usually patches them. - ☐ Can be used to recover lost information where the computer password has been lost. - ☐ To test security of the system. - ☐ Also called white hat computer hacking.

-Can

-ion where the computer

-password has been lost.

-□ To test security of the system.

-□ Also called white hat computer hacking.